microsoft/windows-rs/.github/stability.md

 be closer than others, but until a crate reaches `1.0.0` it may be subject to change.

-## Release schedule and versioning
+## Release Schedule and Versioning

 We're set to release new versions of crates every 3 weeks on Tuesdays.
 Currently all crates are pre-1.0 and have their semver-minor version bumped on release.
 We are